ahsan598/jenkins-k8s-java-deployment/deployment/deployment-setup.md

 # <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/jenkins/jenkins-original.svg" alt="Jenkins" width="40"/>  CI/CD Pipeline Deployment with Jenkins, SonarQube, Nexus, and Kubernetes

 This guide explains how to set up a CI/CD pipeline using **Jenkins, SonarQube, Trivy, Nexus, and Docker,** and then deploy the app to **Kubernetes**.
+If you want to install the required tools on your instance, please follow this deployment setup guide.

 ---